Takeshi Hayatsu & Collaborators Under Construction

 Wednesday 16 October 6-8pm Onsite & Kingston School of Art

-Followed by Takeshi Hayatsu’s Talk at the Atrium of the Architecture & Landscape Department KSA(6.30-8pm).
+Followed by Takeshi Hayatsu’s Talk at the Architecture & Landscape Atrium (6.30-8pm).

 Tuesday, fortnightly from 29 October 12.30-2pm Onsite